dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ```c#
 _gl.ActiveTexture(TextureUnit.Texture0);
 ```
-As explaned before, a texture unit is a space in memory that refers to the texture object, like a pointer.
-We need to first active this "pointer" to use it.
+Recall that a texture unit is a space in memory that refers to the texture object.
+We need to first set the texture unit we want to use as active before we can bind our texture to it.
+We're using the first texture unit `Texture0` here.

 After that we bind the texture again.
 Doing it after activating the texture unit will automatically attatch the texture at the texture unit 0, as a 2D texture.
 ```c#